The Guild first met and organized on February 23, 1988, at the

 The Guild of American Papercutters has a growing membership, and

 welcomes you to join us as we further papercutting as a recognized

 artform.
 Members receive the newsletter "FirstCut," our "Annual" (a

 color publication which showcases members' artwork each year), and a

 decorative wall calendar featuring members' work.
 Members are invited

-to attend the quarterly GAP meetings to meet one another, see new
+to attend GAP meetings to meet one another, see new

 techniques, and learn how they can be a part of promoting papercutting